setrawmetatable/Roblox-Advanced-Anticheat/README.md

 ## **Advantages**
 This anticheat provides robust protection against script kiddies and stops 99% of exploiters, ensuring a fair gameplay experience for all.

+This anticheat runs on an actor meaning it would be impossible for exploiters to hook into anything in the script's environment, unless they use an exploit function called "run_on_actor".
+But that won't happen due to the lack of executors that support that function.
+(Yes Synapse Z has it but it's really shit and the executor is ULTRA DETECTED.)

 Enjoy a more secure game with this powerful tool!